Teams and Businesses

 If your SCIM bridge was not deployed in the default namespace, switch the context or append -n=namespace to the commands below.

-Use the Cloud Shell on Google Cloud Platform to update the SCIM bridge in place:
+Use the Cloud Shell on Google Cloud Platform to update the SCIM bridge from the marketplace:

 1. Visit the list of Clusters on Google Cloud Platform , choose the project, and click the cluster you use for the SCIM bridge.